 Purchase by Mail.
 To purchase Fund shares by mail, simply complete and sign the Account Application and mail it, along with a check made payable to the Fund to:

-Regular Mail
+Regular Mail Overnight or Express Mail

-[Name of the Fund] c/o U.S. Bank Global Fund Services P.O.
-Box 701 Milwaukee, WI 53201-0701
+[Name of the Fund] [Name of the Fund]

+c/o U.S. Bank Global Fund Services P.O.
+Box 701